agashe/SigmaPHP-Template/README.md

 Please note that child's blocks content , will always override parent's block content !!
 So in the previous example assume js block had some content in the `master` , all will be overridden by the `app` js block's content.

-As for blocks naming , all litters capital/small , number and _ . - are allowed , so all the following names are valid :
+As for blocks naming , all litters capital/small , number and _ . - are allowed , so all the following names are valid and please note that <ins>block's name can't be just a number</ins> , but could start with a number:

 ```
 {% block 'test1001' %}
+{% block '123test' %}
 {% block 'small_article_container' %}
 {% block 'alert-message' %}
 ```